Evade ChatGPT Detectors via A Single Space: Why SpaceInfi works?

-{\bf Why SpaceInfi is effective for perplexity-based GPTZero?} We explain the reason from the mathematical formulation of perplexity.
+We explain the reason from the mathematical formulation of perplexity.
 Perplexity is a measure of how well a probability language model predicts a natural language sentence.
 The perplexity of a sentence is computed by:

 Here, $W$ represents the sentence, which consists of words $w_1, w_2, \dots, w_N$, and $N$ is the number of words in the sentence. $p(w_i | w_{i-1}, \dots, w_{1})$ denotes the conditional probability of word $w_i$ given its past $i-1$ words.